kaycix/northcoastcnpsnursery/index.md

     title: "Plant Sales"
     #excerpt: "We are now parterning with Samara Restoration to bring you a wider selection of native plants than ever!
 Plants can be purchased during our regular <a href='/contact'>Volunteer Open Hours</a>.
 Cash or check is appreciated."
     excerpt: "We are open during our regular <a href='/contact'>Volunteer Open Hours</a> through the month of March.
 Our inventory (which peaks during our seasonal sales in May and September) is greatly reduced.
 Cash or check is appreciated."
-    #excerpt: "The nursery and demonstration garden are open during <a href='/contact'>Volunteer Hours</a>.
-However, plants sales are currently on hold in preparation for our Fall Plant Sale."
+    excerpt: "The nursery and demonstration garden are open during <a href='/contact'>Volunteer Hours</a>.
+However, plants sales are currently on hold in preparation for our Spring Plant Sale."
     #excerpt: "The nursery and demonstration garden are open during <a href='/contact'>Volunteer Hours</a>.
 Cash or check is appreciated.
 Credit cards are also accepted.<br/><br/>Pricing, unless otherwise marked: <br/>4-inch pot: $5.00<br/> 1-gallon pot: $10.00 - $12.00"
     #excerpt: "Plant sales have resumed!
 Come visit us during our weekly <a href='/contact'>Volunteer Open Hours</a>.
 Our inventory (which peaks during our seasonal sales in May and September) is greatly reduced.
 Cash or check is appreciated."
-    url: "/inventory/cnps-2025-fall2"
+    #url: "/inventory/cnps-2025-fall2"
-    btn_label: "View Inventory"
+    #btn_label: "View Inventory"
-    btn_class: "btn--info"
+    #btn_class: "btn--info"
   - image_path: /assets/images/garden/garden-feature.jpg
     alt: "Demonstration Garden"
     title: "Demonstration Garden"